corentinlger/ER-MRL/README.md

 After running both of these files, you may wish to analyze the results obtained during both the evolution and testing phases.
 This entails observing the evolution of the reservoir hyperparameters, as well as evaluating the mean and standard deviation performance of the best ER-MRL agents compared to classical RL agents.
 The outcomes of these experiments have been stored in Optuna journal logs and tensorboard logs, which can be easily visualized and analyzed with [this kind of notebook](results_analysis/results_analysis_notebook.ipynb).

 The procedure is the same if you want to evolve agents containing multiple reservoirs instead of one.
-You will have to use the `evolve_multi_res.py` file instead an specify the number of reservoirs desired.
+You will have to use the `evolve_multi_res.py` to run the evolution, and `test_multi_res.py` to test the evolved agents performance, and specify the number of reservoirs desired.

 ### Study generalization of neural structures by evolving reservoirs of ER-MRL agents on different environments

-You can also decide to evolve the reservoirs of ER-MRL agents on a diversity of tasks, and test them on new unseen ones during the testing.
-To do this you can either use predefined sets of evolution environments, or go in [this file](ER_MRL/experiments.py) and add your own env_type (containing the environments that will appear during the evolution phase) to the ```generate_env_ids``` function as follows :
+You can also decide to evolve the reservoirs of ER-MRL agents on a diversity of tasks, and test them on new unseen ones during the evolution phase.
+To do this you can either use a predefined set of evolution environments, or go in [this file](ER_MRL/experiments.py) and add your own `env_type` (set containing the environments that will appear during the evolution phase) to the ```generate_env_ids``` function as follows :

 ```python
 elif env_type == 'your_env_type':